arc-language/arc-lang/parser/PACKAGE.md

 	// ExitClassField is called when exiting the classField production.
 	ExitClassField(c *ClassFieldContext)

+	// ExitEnumDecl is called when exiting the enumDecl production.
+	ExitEnumDecl(c *EnumDeclContext)

+	// ExitEnumMember is called when exiting the enumMember production.
+	ExitEnumMember(c *EnumMemberContext)

 	// ExitMethodDecl is called when exiting the methodDecl production.
 	ExitMethodDecl(c *MethodDeclContext)